helidon-sockshop/sockshop/README.md

 1. Exercise the Application and access Jaeger

-    Using the application UI, place an order or two then look at the trace for the `orders` endpoint using the Jaeger UI at http://jaeger.core.sockshop.mycompany.com/.
+    Using the application UI, place an order or two then look at the trace for the `orders` service using the
+    Jaeger UI at http://jaeger.core.sockshop.mycompany.com/.

 1. Sample Jaeger Screens